 Photo credit: Flickr – Dimitris Kamaras

-The Castle district, on the west bank of the Danube in Buda, is the heart of Budapest’s historic centre.
-Perched on the hills, it reflects Hungary’s good times: it houses the Royal Palace (where you can visit the Budapest History Museum and the Hungarian National Gallery), Habsburg Gate and the Turul (an eagle with its wings unfolded, the mythical bird of the Magyars), the Matthias Fountain, Sandor Palace (the residence of the current President of Hungary), Fisherman’s Bastion and Trinity Square.
+Situated in Buda, on the west bank of the Danube, the Castle district is in the heart of Budapest’s historic centre.
+Perched on the hills, it reflects Hungary’s prosperous times, and houses a number of landmarks, including the Royal Palace (where you can visit the Budapest History Museum and the Hungarian National Gallery), Habsburg Gate and the Turul (an eagle with its wings unfolded, the mythical bird of the Magyars), the Matthias Fountain, Sandor Palace (the residence of the current President of Hungary), Fisherman’s Bastion and Trinity Square.

-The neighbourhood will also give you a magnificent view over the Danube and the city.
-It is a neighbourhood that is very busy with tourists during the day and quieter in the evening, when it is occupied by locals and artists.
+Offering magnificent views of the Danube and the city, the neighbourhood is very busy with tourists during the day and quieter during the evening, when locals and artists take over the area.
 It’s an ideal place in which to find a cosy nest in a romantic setting, but the nightlife could not be quieter.

 Belvaros and the 5th district